 Enabling Sustainable Traditional and Cultural Forestry Practices

-Forest Councils in New Mexico allow communities to get the wood needed to heat their homes and cook their meals while improving forest health.
+Forest Councils in New Mexico help communities get the wood needed to heat their homes and cook their meals while improving forest health.

 Healthy forests and wood products are essential to sustaining our communities and traditional use practices in northern New Mexico; however, improving access to forests to allow for sustainable forest restoration activities can be challenging.
 Road conditions, permitting and regulations, and agency staffing issues are some of the obstacles limiting access.

-On Thursday, July 28, 2022, The Nature Conservancy in New Mexico hosted a virtual learning event to elevate community voices who shared traditional knowledge and life experiences to create opportunities for community-led forest restoration projects that get wood to people who need it.
+On Thursday, July 28, 2022, The Nature Conservancy (TNC) hosted a virtual learning event to elevate community voices who shared traditional knowledge and life experiences to create opportunities for community-led forest restoration projects that get wood to people who need it.

-Matt Piccarello, TNC in New Mexico’s forest and watershed health manager, led the conservation while John Waconda—the chapter’s Indigenous Partnerships program director—moderated the question-and-answer portion of the program.
+Matt Piccarello, TNC’s forest and watershed health manager in New Mexico, led the conservation while John Waconda—TNC's Indigenous partnerships program director in the state—moderated the question-and-answer portion of the program.

 - Mario Atencio, Vice-President, Torreon/Starlake Chapter of the Navajo Nation Government